 Organized Directory With Map

 There are many ways we have seen a directory organized – alphabetically, by category, or by date of membership.
-Each of these organizational structures has its pros and cons for both users and management of the directory.
+Each organizational structure has its pros and cons for users and directory management.

 Alphabetically, this may be the easiest to set up and manage, but it makes it difficult to find a specific type of business from a user standpoint.